MilanAtanasov/clock/README.md

 # Clock App

-A simple React application that displays a clock.
+A simple React application that simulates the CLOCK Algorithm

 ## Features
 - Live updating clock